S-Witkowski/FootballDataApp/README.md

 2. SQL column name.
 3. Pydantic data model item.

-The downside of that solution is that if we want to add a new column to player_stats table we should check name of the corresponding data-stat from website, update pydantic datamodel, update sql table creating function and delete whole content of the table.
+The downside of that solution is that if we want to add a new column to player_stats table we should check name of the corresponding data-stat from website, update pydantic datamodel and recreate DB or update it with new columns.
 <br>
 <br>
 App contains requests limiter to prevent from straining the server - one request per 5 seconds.